gabrielalmeida/3d_multilayer_viewer/README.md

 * OpenGL
 * ffmpeg

--> ffmpeg library needs to be installed at user path enviroment to proper 'Generate Video' functionality
+*ffmpeg library needs to be installed at user path enviroment to proper 'Generate Video' functionality*